Language-Research-Technology/ro-crate-modes/docs/describo-diffs.md

 classes which descend from the class in question, and these are used when adding or linking this can be pre-compiled in to the profile, either using automated tooling or by hand to give fine-grained control over what classes properties can take as values.
-Describo has a `subClassOf` property, apparently for the same purpose.
+Describo has a `subClassOf` property, as in Schema.org.

 # Lookup configuration has been extended to name modules